 The workshops will cover a range of issues important to women using a mainly evolutionary approach; sex, relationships & finding the right partner; health & wellbeing; success and satisfaction at work.
 In all the sessions there will be plenty of time for questions and discussion to see how the science applies to our personal lives, and also plenty of tea/coffee and cake – what’s not to like?

-We’ll be scheduling these workshops for weekend dates in autumn 2017 in Edinburgh, Glasgow and London.
+We’ll be scheduling these workshops for weekend dates in Spring/Summer 2018 in Edinburgh, Glasgow and London.
 If you click on the button and enter your details to register an interest we’ll get back to you as soon as dates are available and you’ll get priority in booking so you can make sure you secure a place!

 The Science of What Men & Women Want